 JAST established a Nomination and Remuneration Committee (hereinafter, the "Committee") on August 22, 2022.
-JAST held five meetings of the Committee.
+JAST held seven meetings of the Committee.
 The attendance of individual members is as follows.

-Position Name Number of meetings held Attendance External Director Yutaka Hosoe 5 5 External Director Toshiyuki Akiba 5 5 External Audit & Supervisory Board member Shigeki Taenaka 5 5 External Audit & Supervisory Board member Jiro Mogami 5 5
+Position Name Number of meetings held Attendance External Director Yutaka Hosoe 7 7 External Director Toshiyuki Akiba 7 7 External Director Audit & Supervisory Committee member Jiro Mogami 7 7

-The Committee deliberates mainly on the following matters, in response to inquiries from Directors, and makes recommendations to the Board of Directors.
+The Committee deliberates mainly on the following matters, in response to inquiries from directors, and makes recommendations to the Board of Directors.

-- Matters on the election and dismissal of the Representative Director - Matters on the election and dismissal of Directors - Matters on remuneration for Directors (including the maximum amount of remuneration for Directors) - Other material management matters deemed necessary by the Board of Directors
+- Matters on the election and dismissal of the Representative Director - Matters on the election and dismissal of directors - Matters on remuneration for directors (including the maximum amount of remuneration for directors) - Other material management matters deemed necessary by the Board of Directors